 For junior faculty and post-doctoral researchers, the goal of the fellowship is to help them complete a relevant book or academic journal article germane to civil resistance.

 In either case, fellows are expected to incorporate a civil resistance scholarship in their work, drawing from relevant literature and theoretical frameworks.

 This stipend program is available for doctoral students; junior faculty (within their first five years of hire) on a tenure-track position; and full-time post-doctoral researchers, lecturers, and assistant professors who are working to secure a permanent faculty appointment, or will advance to an associate professor or a senior lecturer.

-This year, the ICNC Research Fellowship received a total of 22 applications from Ph.D. candidates and Junior Faculty.
+In 2018, the ICNC Research Fellowship received a total of 22 applications from Ph.D. candidates and Junior Faculty.

 - Ben Naimark-Rowse, The Fletcher School at Tufts University